LunganiJokozela/PROG5121/README.md

 In order to get the correct file click on the "src" file when you have choosen the java file In order for you to read this file, you have to download GITHUB This is where the developed codes will appear
-Inside the code, thjere is the mnaibn calss
+Within the code, there is the public class "LunganiJokozelaJava"